 The international community must opt for a system where companies are required to disclose the real person who controls a company - known as the ultimate beneficial owner - and where company service providers are held responsible for their clients' actions.
 There was a recent opportunity to make this happen, but the world's richest nations flunked it.
 The Financial Action Task Force (FATF), the inter-governmental body that sets the global standard for anti-money laundering laws, spent the last two years reviewing its standards, including the ownership information that countries should require from companies incorporating in their jurisdiction.
-In the end FATF made few changes, beneficial ownership registries remain only optional - and so the current criminogenic system prevails.
+In the end FATF made few changes; beneficial ownership registries remain only optional - and so the current criminogenic system prevails.

-The many ways in which hidden company owner- But the European Commission is now re-examining its ship can be achieved are used quite deliberately by rules, and this is where the opportunities for change now those wishing to shield their activities from the publie.
-Brussels must take heed of this problem, and use its lic eye: one respondent to Global Witness's enquir- 2012-13 review of its anti-money laundering system to change the rules.
+But the European Commission is now re-examining its rules, and this is where the opportunities for change now lie.
+Brussels must take heed of this problem, and use its 2012-13 review of its anti-money laundering system to change the rules.
 An EU Internal Security Strategy published in 2010 has already called for change in this direction, suggesting that the EU's anti-money laundering rules should be used to improve transparency on company ownership.
 Europe should take the lead in opting for a system in which countries must have a registry of ultimate beneficial ownership of companies incorporated there, and those EU countries with offshore connections, such as the UK with its Crown Dependencies and Overseas Territories, should use their influence to extend such a standard to those jurisdictions.

-that took place in Kyrgyzstan from April 2010, the nationalisation of AUB and the claim made by the new authorities, all was not as it seemed at the bank, as well as the version of events according to AUB's Mikhail Nadel and other key figures.
+The first chapter of this report outlines the events that took place in Kyrgyzstan from April 2010, the nationalisation of AUB and the claim made by the new authorities that all was not as it seemed at the bank, as well as the version of events according to AUB's Mikhail Nadel and other key figures.

 Chapter 2 sets out Global Witness's investigation of a number of shell companies with accounts at AUB, whose management arrangements and transactions suggest alarming red flags for money laundering.
-This chapter examines the role of the company service providers who set them up, and looks at the loopholes in the global standards for company registration.
+This chapter examines the role of the company service providers that set them up, and looks at the loopholes in the global standards for company registration.

 Chapter 3 introduces some of the main characters associated with the bank who are now under suspicion by the Kyrgyz authorities, and sets out the extraordinary control they gained over the Kyrgyz economy and public finances in the last years of President Bakiyev's regime.
 It then sets out some intriguing links between a few of these characters and several of the shell companies identified in chapter 2.

 The final chapter briefly examines the ways that AUB was able to access the global financial system, including its correspondent banks, and the role of a Washington PR firm that put three former US senators on the bank's board.
 The report concludes with a discussion about what governments must do to end the problem of hidden company ownership.